-What are examples of illegal drugs that can be harmful during pregnancy?
+What are examples of drugs that can be harmful during pregnancy?

-Illegal drugs that may cause problems for the woman and the fetus during pregnancy include the following:
+Drugs that may cause problems for the woman and the fetus during pregnancy include the following:

-- Marijuana-a plant product that, when smoked, exposes the fetus to the marijuana smoke that is inhaled by the mother. - Cocaine-a highly addictive drug that can cause preterm birth.
+- Marijuana- No matter how the drug is used, the chemicals in marijuana (in particular, tetrahydrocannabinol or THC) pass through your system to your baby, which may harm your baby's development. - Cocaine-a highly addictive drug that can cause preterm birth.
 Babies born to women who use cocaine may grow more slowly and may be more irritable or fussy than babies not exposed to cocaine before birth. - Heroin-when used during pregnancy can cause preterm birth or even fetal death.
-Children of women who use heroin during pregnancy may be smaller, have trouble thinking clearly, and have behavioral problems. - Methamphetamine ("meth")-raises a woman's blood pressure and heart rate and puts her and her baby at a risk of stroke, brain damage, premature birth, and miscarriage.
+Children of women who use heroin during pregnancy may be smaller, have trouble thinking clearly, and have behavioral problems. - Methamphetamine ("meth")-raises a woman's blood pressure and heart rate and puts her and her baby at risk of stroke, brain damage, premature birth, and miscarriage.
 Babies exposed to methamphetamine also may grow too slowly in the womb, have trouble bonding with others, and be very fussy.